Clash Logo Tutorial Center

 Operations are identical to the Windows and macOS versions:

-1. Open Clash Verge Rev and go to the "Profiles" page
+1. Open Clash Verge Rev (or FlClash) and go to the "Profiles" page

 3. Click "Import" and wait for the download to complete